ymusell/Hexabot/workspaceRos/src/phantomx/phantomx_control/README.md

 # PhantomX Control

-ROS package providing ROS controller description and launch files for the Phantom X hexapod robot
+ROS package providing a controller for the Phantom X hexapod robot.

+These have been tested in simulation and need some work to be used on the real robot, do not use as-is.

 ## Usage